TwinFan/XPMP2/README.md

    finds an `xsb_aircraft.txt` file.
 This should not affect classic usages, where such a path was just one level away from the `xsb_aircraft.txt` file.
    It would just also search deeper if needed.
-- `XPMPMultiplayerInit(LegacyData)` can take one more optional parameter, `inMapIconFile`, which defines the full path to the `MapIcons.png` file, which contains the icons shown in X-Plane's maps.\n Its parameter `inTexturePath` is no longer required and can be `nullptr`.
+- Parameters of `XPMPMultiplayerInit(LegacyData)` have been reshaped, though, ie. calls to these functions need adaptation.
+Less parmeters are needed now, though, please see documentaton or header file.
+The path to the resource directory is now mandatory and it describes where all the supplemental files needed by the library are to be found: `Doc8643.txt`, `MapIcons.png`, `NoPlane.acf`, `related.txt`.
 - It is no longer necessary to define the compile-time macros `XPMP_CLIENT_NAME` and `XPMP_CLIENT_LONGNAME`.
 Instead, you can use the new parameter `inPluginName` in the call to `XPMPMultiplayerInit` or the function